 When your case is resolved, the lawyer’s fee is calculated as a percentage of your total recovery.
 This percentage typically ranges from 33% to 40%, depending on the complexity of your case.
 This structure ensures your lawyer is motivated to get you the best possible outcome for your personal injury claim.
 Their success is directly tied to yours, making them a true partner in your fight for justice.

-What Are Other Potential Legal Expenses?
+Are There Other Potential Legal Expenses?

 While the contingency fee covers your lawyer’s legal services, a personal injury case involves other costs.
 These are the out-of-pocket expenses required to build and pursue your claim.
 Common examples include court filing fees, the cost of obtaining medical records and police reports, deposition fees, and fees for expert witnesses who may need to testify on your behalf.